Large language models for automated scholarly paper review: A survey: Publisher policies on AI-generated content tools in peer review

+ASPR has now reached a stage of coexistence with traditional peer review, as many reviewers have begun using LLMs to generate review reports for their own works~\citep{liang-monitoring-2024}.
+Recognizing this growing trend, major scholarly publishers have established corresponding policies to regulate the use of AI-generated content (AIGC) tools in the peer review process.
+A summary of these policies is presented in Table~\ref{tab:ai-reviewing-policy}.

-As can be seen in Table~\ref{tab:ai-reviewing-policy}, most of the publishers prohibit reviewers use AI tools to generate or assist in writing the content of review reports.
-The main reasons are:
+As can be seen in Table~\ref{tab:ai-reviewing-policy}, most of the publishers prohibit reviewers from using AIGC tools to generate or assist in writing review reports.
+The main reasons for this restriction include:

-\begin{itemize} \item The usage of AI tools requires uploading the content of manuscript to these AI tools' servers.
-This behavior carries the risk of leaking the manuscript, which breaks the confidential reviewing process.
+\begin{itemize} \item The usage of AIGC tools requires uploading the content of manuscript to external servers, posing a risk of unauthorized data exposure.
+Such actions could compromise the confidentiality of the review process.

-\item Peer review is based on the experience and knowledge of the reviewer, and the reviewers are responsible for all the content of the submitted review report.
-Adopting opinions from AI in whole or in part would break this subjective responsibility and introduce bias. \end{itemize}
+\item Peer review relies on the knowledge and experience of the reviewer.
+Reviewers are fully accountable for the content of their review reports, and incorporating AI-generated opinions -- whether in part or in full -- undermines this personal responsibility.
+Additionally, AI-generated assessments may introduce biases, which could negatively impact the quality and fairness of the review process. \end{itemize}

-Some publishers allow editors and reviewers to introduce AI tools to assist in the review process, subject to confidentiality rules.
-Sage allows editors to use AI tools to find reviewers, but also requires them to verify and take responsibility for the results.
-ACM allows reviewers to use generative AI or other third-party tools to improve the quality and readability of the review report and does not require disclosure in the report.
-ACL allows reviewers to use AI tools to help understand concepts and polish review comments.
-JAMA Network allows reviewers to use AI tools as a review resource and requires the name of the tool used and how it is used.
-The uses for which these publishers have introduced AI tools vary, but what they have in common is that they don't allow editors and reviewers to upload manuscripts to platforms that retain information and don't comply with confidentiality rules, such as GPT-4o and so on.
+Some publishers allow editors and reviewers to incorporate AIGC tools to support the review process, provided that they adhere to confidentiality guidelines.
+ACM authorizes reviewers to apply generative AI or other third-party tools to improve the quality and readability of their review reports without requiring disclosure.
+ACL enables reviewers to leverage AIGC tools to help understand concepts and polish review comments.
+JAMA Network approves the use of AIGC tools as a review resource but mandates disclosure, requiring reviewers to specify the tool and its application.
+Despite variations in AIGC adoption, these publishers share a common restriction that editors and reviewers must not upload manuscripts to platforms that retain data or fail to comply with confidentiality guidelines.